Allenbya collinsonae: History and classification

 The fossils were first studied by Sergio R. S. Cevallos-Ferriz and Ruth A. Stockey in the late 1980s who used cellulose acetate peels with hydrofluoric acid to create serial thin sections of the chert blocks.
 The peels where then examined for anatomical and cellular details, with the slide mounts being accessioned into the University of Alberta palaeobotanical collections.
 The genus and species description were based on the holotype, P3678 E bot & F top, a peel of an inferred seed pod, plus a series of four paratype seed peels, P 2144 H top, P 2328 C bot, P 2511 C bot, and P 2581 E bot.
 The generic name Allenbya is a toponym referring to ghost town Allenby, British Columbia, for which the Allenby Formation is named, while the damselfly genus Allenbya is named for the formation itself and not the town.
 The specific epithet collinsonae honours Margaret E. Collinson for her work with review work in nymphalean seed fossils.
-At the time of description A. collinsonae was placed in the family Nymphaeaceae, and was suggested by Cevallos-Ferriz and Stockey to be an early member of the linage leading to the modern giant waterlily genus Victoria.
-The linage also possibly includes the Turonian (Cretaceous) genus Microvictoria from the Raritan Formation in New Jersey, though that placement has been questioned.
+At the time of description A. collinsonae was placed in the family Nymphaeaceae, and was suggested by Cevallos-Ferriz and Stockey to be an early member of the lineage leading to the modern giant waterlily genus Victoria.
+The lineage also possibly includes the Turonian (Cretaceous) genus Microvictoria from the Raritan Formation in New Jersey, though that placement has been questioned.
 Allenbya collinsonae seeds are noted to be bigger than those of the related Susiea newsalemae from the Paleocene Sentinel Butte Formation of Almont, North Dakota, which are also more barrel-shaped.